mmikowski/powercss/README.md

-# PowerCSS 0.3.x by Michael S. Mikowski
+# PowerCSS by Michael S. Mikowski
-This 0.3.x library is in development and is intended for early adopters.
+This library is under development and is intended for early adopters.
 It is relatively stable and fast.
 Some features, testing, and examples have yet to be completed.
 Use with caution and check back often - the library is changing at a rapid pace.

 ## Use libraries, not frameworks
-This is a library that strives to be best-in-class.
-If you are considering using an SPA framework, please read [Do you really want an SPA framework?][0] first.
+This library strives to be best-in-class.
+If you are considering using an SPA framework instead of libraries, please read [Do you really want an SPA framework?][0] first.

 ## Overview